 How to Replace French Patio Door Handles

 Exterior French doors have two doors that open outwards, away from each other, for a spacious entryway.
 The doors latch onto each other rather than the door frame, using their respective handles.
 This means that it’s important the locking mechanism is strong and sound so that the doors can’t be forced open.

 The active handle will move the latch when it is turned, and the opposite handle is a ‘dummy handle’.
 The locking handle is located on the side that has the active handle.
 You need to plan this before you install the handles and lock.

 How Do You Install French Door Handles?

 Decide which side will be the active handle, and identify the lock cylinder pin.
 This is a long and flat piece of metal that runs from the key hole and passes through the door out to the other side.
 Turn the pin clockwise to make it an active handle on the left, or turn it anti-clockwise if the active handle will be on the right.

-If the doors are new, bore holes into them.
+If the doors are new, drill holes into them.
 If you are replacing existing handles then you might be lucky and find that the current holes fit perfectly.
 If not, use the hole-boring template that came with the handles to determine where the holes should go.
 Use a drill and hole saw to drill the holes.
-In most cases you will need a large hole to accommodate the door knob, and a small hole for the lock mechanism.
+In most cases, you will need a large hole to accommodate the door knob, and a small hole for the lock mechanism.
 You will also need two holes on the active door’s edge to host the lock mechanism and the latch.

 Insert the lock bolt through the hole in the edge of the door, and connect it to the actuator.
 The handle design might require you to insert the bolt first then the actuator.
 Check the instruction manual that came with the door for detailed directions.